SecurityTokenStandard/EIP-Spec/EIP-ST.md

 This standard extends EIP-PFT to add additional features required to represent securities.

 The result of a call to verifySendTranche may change depending on on-chain state (including block numbers or timestamps) and possibly off-chain oracles.
 If it is called, not as part of a transfer itself, but in a speculative fashion (i.e. not as part of a transfer), it should be considered a view function that does not modify any state.

+### EIP 165 Compliance

+A Security Token MUST implement the ERC-165 interface and register as IERC165, IERCPFT, and IERCST compliant.
+A token MAY register as ERC20 and ERC777 compliant if the appropriate functions are implemented based on the spec defined in ERC20 / ERC777 Backwards Compatibility.

 ### Rationale